ZJU-CNLAB/D-Credit/README.md

 # D-Credit: A Dynamic Sliding Window of Tensor Communication Mechanism to Accelerate Distributed DNN Training #
 ## Introduction ##
-This repository contains the codes of the D-Credit paper submitted to IEEE INFOCOM.
+This repository contains the codes of the D-Credit paper submitted to IEEE TNNLS.
 D-Credit is a dynamic sliding window of tensor communication mechanism implemented on PyTorch and ByteScheduler frameworks.
 D-Credit outperforms the state-of-the-art communication scheduling mechanisms ByteScheduler and WFBP.
 <div align=center><img src="system%20architecture.png" width="500"/></div>

 ## Installation ##